-The Academy Administrator is responsible for communicating grading requirements and standards to teachers annually at the opening of each school year.
-The Academy Administrator is also responsible for complying and for ensuring that all school staff meets the requirements and procedures set out in this policy.
+The Director of Curriculum and Instruction is responsible for communicating grading requirements and standards to teachers annually at the opening of each school year.
+The Director of Curriculum and Instruction is also responsible for complying and for ensuring that all school staff meets the requirements and procedures set out in this policy.

-The Academy Administrator is responsible for ensuring the integrity of the grades recorded and issued by the school and shall monitor grade reporting and grade changes to ensure accuracy and compliance with the requirements of this policy.
+The Director of Curriculum and Instruction is responsible for ensuring the integrity of the grades recorded and issued by the school and shall monitor grade reporting and grade changes to ensure accuracy and compliance with the requirements of this policy.